 - Produce a report.

 - Replay an EOT announcement.

 - Access the Setup menu.
-It is from the Setup menu that you can set system parameters.
+From the Setup menu, you can set system parameters.

 - Enter pass-through mode.
 Pass-through mode allows you to access two SmartScanNG2 systems with one modem.

 - Access the System Functions menu.